Your gifts help us fulfill this

-These funds will support the trail rehabilitation along one of the most heavily-travelled in the Smokies as well as the Trails Forever Volunteer Coordinator position that better enables us to engage volunteers of all ages in hands-on stewardship.
-This project will resolve the safety issues and make the trail more enjoyable to hike.
+These critical funds will continue to support signature trail rehabilitation projects throughout the park.
+Monies provide for needed supplies and materials and six partial-year trail crew positions, as well as a full-time Trails Forever Volunteer Coordinator position that better enables us to engage volunteers of all ages in hands-on stewardship.

 Volunteer-in-Park Bike Patrollers help Resource & Visitor Protection staff manage bike traffic, provide safety information, and assist in managing accident scenes.
 These funds will help replace safety uniform shirts, bike equipment, and safety gear.